CARPINTERIA VALLEY MUSEUM OF HISTORY

 The Last Days in Vietnam

 April 30th marks the 50th anniversary of the end of the Vietnam War.
-Carpinteria local and president of Vietnam Veterans Chapter 218, Peter Bie, will lead a panel discussion with Vietnam Veterans and members of the Vietnamese community about the last days in Vietnam.
+Bihn Pham, a Vietnamese national who spent several years in a re-education camp after the fall of Saigon, will talk about his experiences.
+Carpinteria local and president of Vietnam Veterans of America Chapter 218, Peter Bie, will lead the talkback with attendees about the last days in Vietnam.

 FREE for members / $10 at door for visitors